-The following risk management policy regarding alcohol and drugs is intended to assist Phi Delta Epsilon, in reducing the exposure of the Fraternity to risk by taking actions designed to reduce the risk of acting in a negligent manner.
+The following risk management policy regarding alcohol and drugs is intended to assist Phi Delta Epsilon in reducing the exposure of the Fraternity by reducing the risk of members acting in a negligent manner.
 It has been drafted after consultation with a wide variety of persons including attorneys, insurance brokers and staff executives of other professional fraternities.

-Phi Delta Epsilon is, above all else, a fraternity which bands together students and physicians with a common interest in the field of medicine.
-It is the professional nature of our Fraternity of which we are all most proud but, that fact that we are a fraternity presents societal concerns which we must face in a proactive rather than a reactive manner.
-We must evaluate our actions in each of these areas and be prepared to positive and responsible actions to prevent negligence.
+Phi Delta Epsilon is, above all else, a fraternity which bonds together students and physicians with a common interest in the field of medicine.
+It is the professional nature of our Fraternity of which we are all most proud but, the fact that we are a fraternity presents societal concerns which we must face in a proactive rather than a reactive manner.
+We must evaluate our actions in each of these areas and be prepared to abide by certain responsibilities to prevent negligence.

-This policy is not a substitute for individual responsibility by all members of Phi Delta Epsilon and used be followed in conjunction with any university policies if applicable.
+This policy is not a substitute for individual responsibility by all members of Phi Delta Epsilon and it must be followed in conjunction with any applicable university/college policies.

 Alcohol and Drugs